yuens1002/wats1020-flickr-search/README.md

 There are many ways you can stretch this assignment:

+* Make the details show up in a modal window, using the Bootstrap technique for making one modal window serve multiple buttons: [Varying Modal Content Based on Trigger Button](http://getbootstrap.com/javascript/#modals-related-target).
 * Add additional visual styling to make everything look a lot prettier.
 * Ditch the top navbar, since it's not really useful.
 Can you make a cooler search form show up on the screen?
 * Use some kind of animation or special effects library to provide a cool effect when the user mouses over the grid of images.